Are All Kayak Scupper Plugs Universal?

 • Foam

-Here are some of the standard designs of scupper plugs:
+Some of the standard designs of scupper plugs are:

 How To Make a DIY Scupper Plug

-If you are a do-it-yourself type, there are easy and inexpensive ways to make your own scupper plugs at home.
-For this project, the scupper plugs are made from foam golf balls.
+There are easy and inexpensive ways to make your own scupper plugs at home.
+These homemade scupper plugs are made from foam golf balls.
 The nice thing about using foam is that it can be easily molded into a desired shape to fit your kayak.

 • Practice foam golf balls